 \begin{IEEEbiography}[{ }] {Gorkem Gemalmaz} received his B.Sc. degree in mechanical engineering from Middle East Technical University~(2022).
 Currently, he is pursuing his Ph.D. degree at Sabanci University.
 His research interests include physical human-robot interaction and interaction control. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }] {Volkan Patoglu} is a full professor in mechatronics engineering at Sabanci University.
-He received his Ph.D. degree in mechanical engineering from the University of Michigan, Ann Arbor~(2005) and worked as a post-doctoral researcher at Rice University~(2006).
-His research is in the area of physical human-machine interaction, in particular, design and control of force feedback robotic systems with applications to rehabilitation.
+\begin{IEEEbiography}[{ }] {Volkan Patoglu} is a professor in mechatronics engineering at Sabanci University.
+He received his Ph.D. in mechanical engineering from the University of Michigan, Ann Arbor~(2005) and worked as a postdoctoral researcher at Rice University~(2006).
+His research is in the area of physical human-machine interaction, in particular, the design and control of force-feedback robotic systems with applications in rehabilitation.
 His research extends to cognitive robotics.
 He has served as associate editor for IEEE Transactions on Haptics~(2013--2017), IEEE Transactions on Neural Systems and Rehabilitation Engineering~(2018--2023), and IEEE Robotics and Automation Letters~(2019--2024). \end{IEEEbiography}